Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Trail Description:

-The sign indicates 2 miles to the falls.
-Cross the bridge and follow the trail upstream.
-In a couple minutes the trail switches backs up the west slope before continuing north.
-This well-maintained path enjoys some mild roller coaster action as it generally climbs north up canyon, contouring along the west slope.
+Fish Canyon Falls, April 16, 2011 Cross the bridge into the national forest and follow the trail upstream.
+In a couple minutes the trail follows a couple switchbacks up the west slope before continuing north.
+This classic path enjoys some mild roller coaster action as it generally climbs north up canyon, contouring along the west slope.
+Be alert for poison oak, which is abundant in the canyon.
 You'll pass several interpretive signs giving you a glimpse of the canyon's past.
-There were signs pointing out such landmarks as Old Cheezer Mine and Darlin' Donna Falls, but they disappeared sometime between spring 2005 and spring 2006.
+There used to be signs pointing out such landmarks as Old Cheezer Mine and Darlin' Donna Falls, but they disappeared sometime between spring 2005 and spring 2006.

 Darlin' Donna Falls

-I've never seen these falls mentioned anywhere, except for a wooden sign along the trail to Fish Canyon Falls.
+I had never seen these falls mentioned anywhere, except for a wooden sign along the trail to Fish Canyon Falls.
 The sign was located on a tributary coming in from the west.
 The times I had seen it I mistakenly assumed it was humorously referring to the little trickle tumbling over some rocks there.
 Finally, being tipped off by a hiker friend, I ventured up the stream 75 yards to find a darling 15-foot falls pouring into a shallow pool.
 What a treat!
-I don't know how much water would be in this falls during a dry year, but in May 2005 and 2006 it was a real show.
-The sign is no longer there but the tributary is less than a minute past the distinctive spiral stair steps at about 1.75 miles, a couple minutes before crossing the main creek.
-There is no trail to Darlin' Donna Falls so you will have to scamper through some brush up the creek, but watch out for steep, loose banks and lots of hearty poison oak.
-To see an example of a similar falls, once you cross the main creek to the east bank, look across the creek to see water streaming down a vertical rock face.
-This is what Darlin' Donna looks like, only shorter and tucked away in a woodsy ravine.
+In dry years, I have found it flowing even after Fish Canyon Falls has dried up.

-Darlin sign Darlin' Donna sign - The sign disappeared sometime between spring 2005 and spring 2006.
+Darlin' Donna sign Darlin' Donna sign - The sign disappeared sometime between spring 2005 and spring 2006.
 In March 2007 I got an email from a hiker named Mark.
 He writes: "In Oct.
 2006, we we found the sign in a pool about 1/4 mile downstream from the trail.
 We took it out with us and gave it to the site supervisor."

 I contacted the site supervisor, Jasen Talley, and he stated that he gave the sign to the City of Duarte's trail crew to be reinstalled.
 View full photo.